nayata/nayata.github.io/_pages/heleton.md

 ## Stats

-`heaps.Stats` can add a simple panel to display the game's FPS, draw calls, and memory usage.
+`heaps.Stats` can add a panel to display the game's FPS, draw calls, and memory usage.
 The stats panel is added on top of the hierarchy above the `Transition` screen.

 To show the stats panel, use: